raamizhussain/Random-Password-Generator/README.md

 # Random-Password-Generator
-A program to generate random password
+A python program which can generate random passwords